Jason2Brownlee/CleanFixedQuakeC/README.md

 * Released under the permissive GNU GPL license.
 * Based on Quake game code v1.01 released under the GPL.
+* One change per commit to provide traceability of changes.
 * Supports all changes in the Quake game code v1.06.
 * Fixed compiler warnings for bad function definitions and uninitialized variables.
 * Removed unused files and unused local and global variables.